 3. Ox and Finch

 One restaurant making the most of the limited outdoor space in Finnieston is Ox and Finch.
 They have previously collaborated with Ka Pao to create a pop-up fried chicken shop called Koxedo and now they’re back at their fine dining restaurant, with a few tables outdoors.
-But be quick, these will be booked up ASAP!
+What is more they have received a Michelin Bib Gourmand accolade once again for 2023 and has retained it for nine years now.
+So, be quick, these will be booked up ASAP!

 Ox and Finch, 920 Sauchiehall Street, G3 7TF